anthill-arch/platform/README.rst

 Anthill Platform
 ========================
-Implements micro-services architecture and includes special tools for more comportable development
+Implements micro-services architecture and includes special tools for more comfortable development